 Elder Gregory Johnson, Sr. was born in Columbus, Georgia.
 Pastor Johnson is married to his wife Bettie and is the proud father of Gregory, Jr., Zachary, and Alexandria.
 Pastor Johnson completed his early education in the School District of Columbus, Georgia, completing his schooling at Carver High in 1978.
-Pastor Johnson currently holds a Bachelors Of Theology from International Seminary of Plymouth Florida.
-Presently, Pastor Johnson is working toward his Master in Pastoral Counseling.
+Pastor Johnson currently holds a Masters of arts in Christian Counseling.

 Pastor Johnson accepted Jesus Christ as his savior at an early age at the Antioch Baptist Church of Columbus, Georgia.
 However, it is important to note that Pastor Johnson was re-baptized at the Olivet Baptist Church in Chattanooga, Tennessee as an adult.